 Let the dough rise in your oven.

 Here’s what I do: I heat the oven to 150°F (66°C).
 Turn the oven off.
 Cover the rolls and place them inside.
 Leave the oven door cracked open for about 30 minutes, then shut it closed.
 There, that’s it!

 After baking, the rolls are ready for a finishing touch.
 You can serve with vanilla icing or salted caramel, but I love drenching these easy cinnamon rolls in coffee icing.
 Simply mix 1 cup of confectioners’ sugar with 2 Tablespoons of strong coffee.

-These cinnamon rolls are completely irresistible and they take half the time.
+These easy cinnamon rolls from scratch are completely irresistible and they take half the time.
 If you’re looking for that perfect cinnamon roll recipe, this is the winner.

 More Shortcut Homemade Recipes